-Editing Rules for DOMAIN ONE - Documentary
+Editing Rules for the Documentary Group

-DOCUMENTARY: Includes the categories of Photojournalism and Nature
+DOCUMENTARY Group includes the categories of Photojournalism and Nature

 Photojournalism